-Good sportsmanship is as an important part of sports as scoring points or winning games.
+Good sportsmanship is an important part of sports, just like scoring points or winning games.
 Learning how to be a model of good sportsmanship is one of the life lessons that children can learn from sports.
-It is important for our Parents, Coaches, and Officials to help our children understand and value good sportsmanship while making sure they have a safe and fun sports experience.
+It is important for our Parents, Coaches, and Officials to help our athletes understand and value good sportsmanship while making sure they have a safe and fun sports experience.

 Although this is about baseball, this is a great story about sportsmanship The Way It Should Be!

 Whether your team is winning big OR being beaten badly, you should always remember these rules of good sportsmanship.